How to match a String against string literals in Rust example

 let name1 = String::from("one");

-Rust provides a matching case, similar to a switch in java, used to match an expression with a set of values and executes the matching case.
+Rust provides pattern matching akin to a switch statement in Java, enabling the matching of an expression with a set of values and executing the corresponding case.

-There are multiple ways we can compare String objects with string literals or slices.
+) in multiple ways for comparison with string literals or slices.

 Here is an example.